 Last Thursday I had the pleasure of attending Digital Surrey, a networking event organised to facilitate networking, create and share opportunities and make friends.
 The event took place in the University of Surrey – which, by the way, was fairly well equipped to bear with the hot weather!
 Declan Trezize, Technology Consultant for Monster.com and ...

 Regardless of how (or if) you currently have a commercial strategy for your website, there are many usability foundations that are often overlooked to the detriment of your revenue potential.
-If you are ad-funded, subscription funded, an e-commerce site or an affiliate lead generator – your commercial model(s) will benefit immensely from these simple usability tips.
-Even if you have a sophistocated online product, or a well designed and placed ad solution; your commercial success will be limited unless your site can be easily reached, navigated, read and shared.
+If you are; ad-funded, subscription funded, an e-commerce site or an affiliate lead generator, your commercial model(s) will benefit immensely from these simple usability tips.
+Even if you have a sophisticated online product, or a well designed ad solution; your commercial success will be limited unless your site can be easily reached, navigated, read and shared.
 Follow these simple tips to help increase page impressions, extend average visit times and improve revenue performance.

 1. Ensure your site will load without the 'www' prefix.

 Ensure your .ht access file captures URL type-ins without the 'www'.
 Unless'told' otherwise, any URL entry should resolve to 'www' as a matter of course.
 Failure to make this simple change could result in users thinking that your site is down, broken, or over-capacity - none of which look particularly welcome or professional and mean you may have lost a potential customer.

 2. Ensure your logo defaults to 'home'.